venicegeo/pz-docs/documents/userguide/5-userservices.md

 Sometimes, however, the request submitted by the client may take a while to process or processing may be delayed.
 In cases such as this, it is beneficial to allow the client to continue working on other tasks while the user service processes the submitted request.

 To support this need, Piazza provides support for Asynchronous User Services.
 With these types of services, clients are not blocked while waiting for a response.
-See the [How to Write Your Own User Services](/userguide/#how_to_write_your_own_user_services) and the [Building in Asynchronous Support](/userguide/#building_in_asynchronous_support) sections for details on how to write asynchronous user services.
+See the <a target="_blank" href="index.html#how_to_write_your_own_user_services">How to Write Your Own User Services</a> and the <a target="_blank" href="index.html#building_in_asynchronous_support">Building in Asynchronous Support</a> sections for details on how to write asynchronous user services.

 ![Asynchronous](images/PZ-service-async.png)